utzn/Versus/README.md

 ### /getfen
 * HTTP GET - view an SVG rendering of a particular game
+* Parameters
+    * id: The game you wish to get the FEN notation for

 * Return value:
     * A FEN board representation